SYL-Sylvester/OH-DHS-Workshop/README.md

 # OH-DHS-Workshop
 This repository contains information for learning to create an IG project for use in OH FSH Onsite workshop April 11th, 2025.

-## Practical Example: Building an Allergy Recording Implementation Guide with a reaction severity extension and constraints on allergy substance.
+## Practical Example: Building an Allergy Recording Implementation Guide with constraints on reaction severity and allergy substance.

 ### 1. Create a Basic Patient Profile